 The Reinert Center offers many ways for faculty and graduate students to enhance their knowledge of evidence-based instruction and learning-focused course design.
 Below is an overview of the Center’s signature programs.
 Most programs provide sustained development on particular aspects of course design and instruction, and most are offered at no cost to SLU faculty members and graduate students.
 Additionally, the Center hosts or co-hosts workshops, brown bag conversations, and other events focused on a range of topics.

 The Reinert Center’s longest-standing program, the Certificate Program enhances undergraduate and graduate education by providing SLU graduate students and faculty with opportunities to learn about the research on teaching and learning, to enhance their teaching practice, to develop their philosophy of teaching, and to document teaching competencies.
 Different certificates have different requirements; each is the result of an ongoing process of learning and reflection.
 Certificates are earned through a combination of workshops, online seminars, development of course materials, and other means of learning and application.
 Certificates typically require a minimum of two semesters to complete.
 They are offered at no cost to SLU faculty and graduate students.
-Click here to learn more about the Certificate Program.

 The Culturally Responsive Teaching Academy (CRTA) is a cohort-based, year-long instructional development experience for SLU faculty and graduate students who teach INTO Pathway courses and other courses with high concentrations of international students enrolled.

 The CRTA begins with a four-day summer institute in which participants engage in highly interactive sessions and sustained individual work time.
 The group reconvenes in mid-August for a half-day workshop and meets regularly throughout the academic year.
 Participation is limited; participants must be nominated by their department chair or program director.
 Participants receive a stipend or professional development funds for participation; the funding to support this program is provided by the Provost's office.
-To learn more about the CRTA, click here.
-To see a list of past participants click here.

 The Ignatian Pedagogy Institute is a day-long program in which participants expand and deepen their knowledge of Ignatian pedagogy as an extension of Ignatian spirituality and evidence-based pedagogical practices.
 The Ignatian Pedagogy Institute is offered each spring semester on a three-year cycle.
 It is open to all SLU faculty and graduate students.